cedrickchee/amethyst/README.md

 - Tab cards for practice problems

 ## Documentation

-If you just want to use Amethyst for your own notes hosting, go to [amethyst.bencuan.me](https://amethyst.bencuan.me) for a demo and documentation on how to use it.
+Go to [amethyst.cedricchee.com](https://amethyst.cedricchee.com) for a demo and documentation on how to use it.

 Keep reading if you want to help develop Amethyst, or make changes to the code base for your own needs.